Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Theoretical model for RF relaxation

 Microcanonical properties depend on the density of vibrational modes in the various electronic states.
 Within the harmonic approximation, the densities of vibrational states were computed using the Stein-Rabinovitch counting algorithm,\cite{stein1973accurate} which is more accurate than the Beyer-Swinehart method\cite{Beyer:1973aa} and does not introduce rounding errors to the mode energies.
-An energy bin of $\Delta E = 100~\cm$ was employed.
-The time correlation functions of Eq.~(\ref{eq:correlfinal}) were computed on a regular time grid of 100000 points with a timestep of 0.167 fs and the various spectra defined by Eqs.~(\ref{eq:rfratecstfinal}), (\ref{eq:absspectrum}) and (\ref{eq:PE}) were determined using fast Fourier transform with a $20~\cm$ resolution.
-In practice, to impose a vanishing time-correlation function at long time scales, the time correlation functions were multiplied by a Gaussian function of fixed width, resulting in a convoluted spectrum.
-Gaussian functions with full width at half maximum (FWHM) of $400~\cm$ for IR absorption, and $50$~\cm\ for the PE and RF spectra, were used, respectively.
+The densities of states were computed on a regular grid with an energy bin of $\Delta E = 100~\cm$ and up to a value of $E_{\text{max}}=110000~\cm$.
+Finally, the time correlation functions of Eq.~(\ref{eq:correlfinal}) were computed over 16.7 ps on a regular time grid of 5,001 points with a timestep of 0.167 fs using a in-house code.
+Values of the correlation function at negative times were obtained by complex conjugation, exploiting the property $C_{ge}(-\tau_g^*,-\tau_e^*) = C_{ge}^*(\tau_g,\tau_e)$, thereby increasing the total number of points to 10001.
+The various spectra defined by Eqs.~(\ref{eq:rfratecstfinal}), (\ref{eq:absspectrum}) and (\ref{eq:PE}) were then determined using fast Fourier transform, yielding a resolution of $20~\cm$.
+In practice, to impose a vanishing time-correlation function at long time scales, the time correlation functions were convoluted with a Gaussian function of fixed width.
+Gaussian functions with a full width at half maximum (FWHM) of $400~\cm$ were used for electronic absorption and PE spectra, a width of $50$~\cm\ being used for RF spectra.